 Instructions

-• In a bowl whisk together 3.25 cups all purpose flour (423 grams) with 1 teaspoon salt.
+- In a bowl whisk together 3 & ¼ cups all-purpose flour (423 grams) with 1 teaspoon salt.
 Set it aside.

-• To the steel bowl of your stand mixer, add lukewarm water and then add the sugar and yeast.
-Let it bloom for 5-10 minutes.
-You will know the yeast is activated when its all bubbly and frothy on top.
+- To the steel bowl of your stand mixer, add 1 cup lukewarm water (8 oz) and then add 1 tablespoons sugar and 2 teaspoons active dry yeast.
+Give it a quick stir and let it bloom for 5-10 minutes.
+You will know the yeast is activated when it’s all bubbly and frothy on top.

-• Also add the grated garlic.
-Start adding the remaining 3-4 tablespoons of flour (27-36 grams).
-Add 1 tablespoon at a time and add more if the flour is too sticky.
-I added around 3-4 tablespoons flour at this point.
-The dough will be sticky, so do not add more flour to make it dry.
-It just shouldn't be very sticky.
+- Start adding the remaining 3-4 tablespoons of flour (27-36grams).
+Add 1 tablespoon at a time and add more if the flour feels very sticky.
+The dough will always be a little sticky, so do not add more flour to make it dry.
+I ended up adding extra 4 tablespoons flour (36 grams) at this point.

-• Meanwhile melt 3 tablespoons of butter, add minced garlic and chopped cilantro to it.
-Keep the garlic butter ready to brush on the naan.
+- Meanwhile melt 3 tablespoons butter, add 2 teaspoons minced garlic and 3 tablespoons cilantro (chopped) to it.
+Mix well and keep the garlic butter ready to brush on the naan.

-• Transfer the rolled naan onto the hot skillet.
-Let it cook for couple of minutes until you see bubbles on top.
+- Transfer the rolled naan onto the hot skillet.
+Let it cook for a minute or two until you see bubbles on top.
 Brush the naan at this point with the prepared garlic butter.
+You can skip the step of applying butter at this point and apply it directly once the naan is cooked.
+I like applying it twice –>more garlic flavor!

-• Remove from heat and brush with more garlic butter.
-Serve these homemade garlic naan with dal makhani or butter paneer!
+- Remove from heat and brush with more garlic butter.
+Serve these homemade garlic naans with dal makhani or butter paneer!

 To Cook Garlic Naan in Oven